ShaunHaldane/StarWarsGameToHelpWithSpasticity-InTheRightHand/ReadMe.md

 ![alt text](SpasticityGame.png?raw=true)

 ## Final Note
 I created one level of this game to test my brothers' reaction to the system and determine whether I should continue with the full project.
 I showed him one level and he was very enthusiastic about it so I will continue to improve the game and add more levels.
+My presentation on the project can be downloaded from StarWarsGamePresentationVideo.mp4.